xinitrc/xinitrc.de/posts/2013-11-03-Running-in-circles.md

 Two remarks here:

-1. The property does not state that we can't make a cycle in a graph with less than edges then vertices.
+1. The property does not state that we can't make a cycle in a graph with less edges than vertices.
 It only states that if we have at least as many edges as vertices we are guaranteed to have a cycle.
 2. From your math education in school you might remember that any number of example can't be a proof that this holds in general.

 In this case however the property holds and now let's proof that.